zlederman/3gs-interview/interview_qs.md

 #### 4. LLMs
- *In my opinion follow the KISS (Keep it stupid simple) principle*

-- Langchain is techdebt, its really hard to debug, it uses overly complex call back functions, uses some bespoke pipe operator overloading which looks pretty but gets complex fast.
+- Langchain is tech debt. its really hard to debug and uses overly complex call back functions, uses some bespoke pipe operator overloading which looks pretty but gets complex fast.
-- This is my first time looking at a graph RAG application and looking at the code it seems like a lot of complexity.
-It makes me wonder if its actually worth the effort to maintain.